onzfonz/comp227/src/content/2/en/part2e.md

 ### Improved error message

 We previously implemented the error message that was displayed when the user tried to toggle the importance of a deleted task with the `alert` method.
-Let's implement the error message as its own React component.
+Let's implement the error message as its own React component, in *components/Notification.jsx*.

 The component is quite simple: